 BUILDING: A structure, either temporary or permanent, having a roof supported by columns or walls for the shelter, support or enclosure of persons, animals or chattels in a building.
-This shall include tents, awnings or vehicles situated on private property and use for purposes of a building.
+This shall include tents, awnings or vehicles situated on private property and used as buildings.
 When any portion thereof is completely separated from every other part thereof by division walls from the ground up, and without openings, each portion of such building shall be deemed a separate building.

 BUILDING HEIGHT: The vertical distance from the average elevation of the street curb paralleling the front, or if on a street corner the front and side of the building, to the highest point of the roof surface if the roof is flat; to the deck line if the roof is of the mansard type; or to the average height between the eaves and the ridge if the roof is gable, hip or gambrel type.
-For buildings set back from the street line, this vertical distance shall be taken above the average elevation of the ground along the front of this building, provided its distance from the street line is more than the average height of such ground above the established curb elevation.
-Total height is measured from the ground to the highest point of the structure.
+This vertical distance shall be taken above the average elevation of the ground along the front of this building.